futurice/Dacne/README.md

 win-client-dev-ref-architecture
 ===============================

-Repository for documentation and implementation of a reference architecture for windows apps build by Futurice
+Repository for documentation and implementation of a reference architecture for (Universal) Windows apps build by Futurice

 -----------------------------

 THE REFERENCE ARCHITECTURE IS AIMED FOR APPS THAT:
-- R1: Start up fast enough, present user with top of the line visual quality and fluidity (constantly good framerate) and let user navigate between pages (handling backstack and passing parameters from page to page), allow popups when required.
+- R1: Start up fast enough
+- Present the user with top of the line visual quality and fluidity (constantly good framerate)
+- Let user navigate between pages (handling backstack and passing parameters from page to page)
+- Can show popups when required
 - R2: Support easy optimization for different screen resolutions and small differences in aspect ratios
 - R4: Get data from a backend
   - R4.1: Multiple backends (with different data formats) might be used